Skip to content

 When to Start Registering a Trade Mark

-In Australia, trade mark registration is in principle obtained on a first-to-file basis.
+In Australia, trade mark registration is, in principle, obtained on a first-to-file basis.
 This means the earlier you file for trade mark registration, the safer.
 Pragmatically, however, this may not always be an option.

-For smaller companies that are still building their reputation and revenue, it is worth weighing up the cost of trade marks registration against project revenue profit.
+For smaller companies that are still building their reputation and revenue, it is worth weighing up the cost of trade mark registration against projected revenue profit.
 It is very common for new business owners to test the waters before committing to their brand and starting the registration process.
 You can, while the business is still starting out, take other measures to prevent infringers of your intended trade mark until you do register it.
-Many business owners use ™ next to their trade marks do indicate their intention to use the symbol as a trade mark.
+Many business owners use ™ next to their trade marks to indicate their intention to use the symbol as a trade mark.
 Though it is not a registered right, the ™ symbol acts as a deterrent.

 Trade Mark Application Process